Grails-Plugin-Consortium/grails-cxf-client/README.md

 CUSTOM HTTP CLIENT POLICY
 ---------------

 If you simply need to set the connectionTimeout, receiveTimeout, or allowChunking you may use the three provided params to accomplish this.
-If you require more fine grained control of the HTTPClientPolicy you can create a custom bean in the resources.groovy and tell your cxf client to use it via the following:
+If you require more fine grained control of the HTTPClientPolicy you can create a custom bean in the resources.groovy and tell your cxf client to use it via the code below.

+_Note: A configured httpClientPolicy will take precedence over the connectionTimeout, receiveTimeout and allowChunking.
+Setting all four params in the config will cause the httpClientPolicy to be used and the others ignored._

 resources.groovy
 ```groovy